frying-apple/CS_T0828_HW1/README.md

 ## Run
 Run preprocessing.py

+This will preprocess, train, and save the model.

+Run test.py

-This will preprocess and train
+This will preprocess (again), load the model, and test it.
+See 'test.csv' for result.